The Rev. James M. Lawson

 Rev. James M. Lawson is a world renowned Preacher, Educator, and Activist.
 At the peak of the Jim Crow Era South, Reverend Lawson trained tens of thousands of nonviolent activists - a whole new generation of protestors.
 His extensive knowledge of the non-violent protesting strategies in India, where he was teaching, helped him spearhead a national sit-in movement; which started in Greensboro, NC by the A&T Four.
 Thank you Reverend Lawson.

-Vice President Kamala D. Harris
+The Honorable Kamala D. Harris

 Kamala D. Harris is the Vice President of the United States of America.
 She was elected Vice President after a lifetime of public service, having been elected District Attorney of San Francisco, California Attorney General, and United States Senator.
 Vice President Harris was born in Oakland, California to parents who emigrated from India and Jamaica.
 She graduated from Howard University and the University of California, Hastings College of Law.